ericPantarotto/nodeJS_completeGuide/_notes/notes.md

 To convert from `.ts` to `.js` use `tsc app.ts` , and it is this app.js that you add as a script/defer to your html file.

 To test this, right-click on the .html file, open with live-server, go to the console

+## Assigning Types

+Core Types:
+- number (including negatives and floating)
+- string
+- boolean
+- object (any JS object, or more specific types with their properties and associated types)
+- array

+`console.log(add('1', '6'));`: our IDE is already complaining and compiling with `tsc` wouldn't work too.

+**<span style='color: #bcdbf9'> Note:** n.
+In the compiled JavaScript code, that `:number` thing is gone.

+It's a pure TypeScript feature.
+It doesn't exist in JavaScript.
+It's only there during development to give us exactly that error.
+We only need it during development, because it allows us to catch bugs like this and get rid of such lines.